 Onboard Audio.
 The UHD60 has excellent audio, as good as we've ever heard from a projector.
 It will easily satisfy audio needs in a pinch if you are using it in an occasional portable set up, like a back yard movie night for example.
 Of course for large screen home theater 4K projection you will want a surround sound system for maximum impact.
 The Epson HC 4000 has no audio on board, so you must have an external system.

 Fan Noise: The Optoma UHD60 is a quiet projector and definitely quieter than the HC 4000 in their respective lamp power modes.
 If you drop the UHD60 into Eco mode the fan noise drops from low to almost silent.
+Similarly, if you drop the HC 4000 from High to either Medium or Eco, the fan noise is reduced to a nearly unnoticeable level.

 In High lamp, the fan noise on the Epson HC 4000 is best described in the low to moderate range, and you will probably become aware of it during quiet interludes in a movie if the projector is placed anywhere near the seating area.
 Dropping the HC 4000 into Medium lamp mode reduces the fan noise quite noticeably and puts it on par with the UHD60.
 There is no incremental advantage to the use of Eco mode, as the HC 4000's fan operates at the same speed in both Medium and Eco.